That's what you're probably saying to yourself, but no worries. We'll walk you through the entire process.

 Who can participate in the study abroad program in Belgium?

-To apply for or participate in the Belgium program or any FHU Abroad program, students must have a minimum GPA of 2.5, and they must have completed two semesters of college coursework and achieved sophomore classification by the semester they go abroad.
+Both to apply for and participate in any FHU Abroad program, students must have a minimum GPA of 2.5, and they must be on track to complete two semesters of college studies and achieve sophomore classification by the time they go abroad.
 Students whose GPA falls below 2.5 or who are on any kind of probation—academic, disciplinary, or otherwise—may not participate.
 If you are an intercollegiate athlete, seek permission from your coach before applying to study abroad during your off-season.

 How do I apply?

-The FHU Abroad application can be filled out online, or paper applications can be obtained from the FHU Abroad Office in the Joy Simon McDaniel House.
-You are required to complete the application, pay a $300 deposit (refundable until the first day of class the semester before you go abroad), and submit the Student Responsibilities form (available from the FHU Abroad Office) before you can officially be admitted into the study abroad program.
-Applicants are also required to submit a faculty recommendation that can be obtained from the FHU Abroad Office.
+The application can be filled out online, or paper applications can be obtained from the FHU Abroad Office in the Joy Simon McDaniel House.
+In order secure a spot in a study abroad program, applicants must complete the application, pay the deposit (which is refundable until the first day of class the semester before going abroad), and submit the Student Responsibilities Form (available from the FHU Abroad Office).
+The Faculty Recommendation may also be obtained from the FHU Abroad Office.

 When do I need to apply?